mikesol/purescript-audio-behaviors/README.md

 `purescript-audio-behaviors` translates scenes to a sort of "assembly" language that is passed to an audio rendering function.
 This language has primitives like `NewUnit` for a new audio unit, `ConnectTo`, to connect one unit to another one, etc. When debugging, the recommendation is to print these instructions to the console using `console.log`.
 Then, you will see exactly how the audio graph is updating in realtime.

 Another useful way to debug is unit tests.
 Most behaviors can be refactored as pure functions with the `Behavior` as a top-level applicative control structure, and you can sample them at various times to make sure the audio graph is consistent with your expectations.

+### Function signatures

+Depending on how you set up your scene, you may need to give a hint to the PureScript compiler about its type when passing it to `runInBrowser` or `runInBrowser_`.
+There are several type hints shipped with the library:

+- `RunInBrowserIAudioUnit`
+- `RunInBrowserIAudioUnit_`
+- `RunInBrowserIAnimation`
+- `RunInBrowserIAnimation_`
+- `RunInBrowserAV`
+- `RunInBrowserAV_`

+Examples of how these are used can be found in [README.purs](./examples/readme/Readme.purs).

 ### Named units